 It's overdue.

-And yet, you are supposed to be scared to death.
+And yet you are supposed to be scared to death.

-And I think I only point this out for the obvious reasons the hurricane disaster crowds upset that there hadn't been any action yet.
+And I think I only point this out for the obvious reasons, the hurricane disaster crowds upset that there hadn't been any action yet.

-And uh chick news.
+And chick news.

-Chick news, couple chicks making news here with the women or women, I'm not obviously criticizing that.
+Couple chicks making news here with the women or women.

 I'm surprised I'm bringing it up.

-I saw this story last night and I I looked at it, and my first reaction is I'm sick and tired of seeing this young woman's name in the news.
+My first reaction is, I'm sick and tired of seeing this young woman's name in the news.

 I don't even really know who she is on the basis of her accomplishments.